meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

   this.newItem = ''
 }

+/**
+ * Removes the item with the given indexKey from the checklistItems list
-const deleteItem = function (indexKey) {
+ * @param indexKey Number the key of the item to remove */ const deleteItem = function (indexKey) {
   for (let i = 0; i < this.checklistItems.length; i++) {
     if (this.checklistItems[i].key === indexKey) {